-- Equal Pay and Compensation Discrimination - The Equal Pay Act requires that men and women be given equal pay for equal work in the same establishment. - The jobs need not be identical, but they must be substantially equal. - It is job content, not job titles, that determines whether jobs are substantially equal. - A pay scale is a violation if it pays genders differently and the jobs require and are based on the same: - Skill (including experience, ability, education, and training required to perform the job) - Effort - Responsibility - Working Conditions including: - (1) physical surroundings - (2) hazards. - Note: Title IX and equality in school athletics!
+Equal Pay and Compensation Discrimination

+- The Equal Pay Act requires that men and women be given equal pay for equal work in the same establishment. - The jobs need not be identical, but they must be substantially equal. - It is job content, not job titles, that determines whether jobs are substantially equal. - A pay scale is a violation if is pays genders differently and the jobs require and are based on the same: - Skill (including experience, ability, education, and training required to perform the job) - Effort - Responsibility - Working Conditions including: - physical surroundings - hazards

+Note: Title IX and equality in school athletics!